mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 Lately, with every new sunrise, there's a new UI component library.
 Because they aim to solve the same problems, these libraries often arrive at solutions that are very similar to one another.
 The establishment of common industrywide patterns makes it that much more difficult to stand out from the crowd.
-We're working hard to expand outward from our core products in order to provide you with tools that our competitors can't match.
+We're working hard to expand outward from our core products to provide you with tools that our competitors can't match.

 **The introduction of a paid product**

 A big challenge with open-source is that the proportion of value captured by maintainers is close to zero.
 The MIT licensed model has enabled a lot of growth, but it does have its limitations.
-In order to push our mission as much as we believe it's possible, we needed to introduce a way to capture more value.
+To push our mission as much as we believe it's possible, we needed to introduce a way to capture more value.
 [Open-core](https://en.wikipedia.org/wiki/Open-core_model) allows us to still offer an MIT licensed (free) version of the MUI X components while charging for additional features that require more attention (including support).

 It’s still the early days of MUI X, though.